 Once the online segment of the course is completed, volunteers test their skills in practice chats with their peers and a supervisor to prepare themselves for the HEART Final Exam.
 IMAlive limits the progression from preparatory practice chats through passing the HEART Final Exam within four to six weeks as we have seen this produces the best results for our potential volunteers.
 As with the initial training, the Volunteer Coordinator will be contacting you periodically to track your progress and you will be encouraged to contact us with any questions you may have.

 How much does the training cost?

-The online training for volunteers costs $250.
-This includes the HEART course and support, facilitated practice sessions with other volunteers and supervisors, and the HEART Final Competency Exam and updates to HEART as well as access to additional modules.
+Online training for volunteers costs $250 USD.
+This includes the HEART course and support, facilitated practice sessions with other volunteers and supervisors, and the HEART Final Competency Exam.
 In addition, volunteers are expected to fulfill the 200-hour commitment and cover the cost of a background check.
-We understand that the price can be a deal breaker for many, which is why each volunteer creates a fundraising page at IMALIVE.org and is able to ask their friends, family and visitors to the IMAlive website for help fundraising.
+We understand that the price can be a deal-breaker for many, which is why each volunteer creates a fundraising page at IMALIVE.org and is able to ask their friends, family, and visitors to the IMAlive website for help fundraising.
 Just like with any other online class, once you pay for the training, if you decide in the middle of the training or after you finish the HEART course that you do not want to continue or you are not able to continue due to a variety of reasons, the training fee is non-refundable.